TheTeamVivek/YukkiMusic/strings/README.md

 ---

-By contributing to YukkiMusic translations, you help make it accessible to more users around the world.
+By contributing to yukkimusic translations, you help make it accessible to more users around the world.
 **Thank you for your support! ❤️**